 Bed and breakfasts can differ widely, as those who love this form of accommodation well know.
 I was reminded of this recently when I happened upon a review of A Butler's Manor online.
 The poster had given us 5 stars and itemized many details he loved about his stay with us.
-He began the post by stating he was usually a "hotel guy," and was therefore a little leery of staying in a B&B because he thought of them as fussy, cluttered and overly cutesy (a style we call here in the trade "Death by Doily").
+He began the post by stating he was usually a "hotel guy," and was therefore a little leery of staying in a B and B because he thought of them as fussy, cluttered and overly cutesy (a style we call here in the trade "Death by Doily").
 He was pleased to find we were none of these things, but said that if there was one thing he wished were different, it was breakfast.
 While the meal was wonderful, he said, there was no choice of entrees, nor was there a choice of breakfast times.
 What would make us perfect, he wrote, was if we would offer a choice of meal times and menus from which guests could choose.

 Wishing to maximize what we did best, Chris and I considered many variables when we began A Butler's Manor, and one of the things we most wanted to do was create memorable, beautiful breakfasts served communally, so that guests could interact over their meal.
 And we wanted to do it on Lenox china and Waterford crystal (even when served in the garden).
 With five rooms (a maximum of eleven guests), only me in the kitchen and Chris serving, we chose to create a breakfast experience with a single hot entree.
 Because it's critical to us that guests are able to enjoy their meal, we are vigilant in asking about dietary restrictions, food allergies, and things that people just plain don't care for, and I plan the menus around these needs.
 For those who prefer a lighter breakfast, a variety of cereals and yogurts is always available by request, and of course, fresh fruit, fresh OJ, and homemade baked goods are a feature at every breakfast.